Home / Use Cases / Situations / After a Data Breach

 Verify each removal was processed

 Each removal is independently verified.
-Brokers that don't comply receive legal escalation.
+Brokers that don't comply get persistent follow-up.
 Persistent listings get additional remediation rounds.
-Your dashboard shows real-time progress across every site.
+Your dashboard shows real-time progress across every site we cover.

 4